Get

 What Are the Chances of Finding Your Cat Safe and Sound?

 According to the American Society for the Prevention of Cruelty to Animals, about 74% of lost cats are found.
-However, this statistic dates from 2012 and was established from a survey of only around 1,000 households that had cared either for a cat or a dog.
+However, this statistic dates from 2012 and was established from a survey of only around 1,000 households that had cared for either a cat or a dog.
 According to a 2018 study, only 61% of lost cats are found within a year, and 34% within the first week.

 In any case, the chances of finding your lost animal will increase considerably if they have an identity tag and/or an electronic chip.
 Also, be aware that neutering can help curb your feline’s roaming behavior and reduce their risk of running away in the first place.